anisur172/MySQL/README.md

 # Showing all rows of table
     select count(*) FROM bank_details
-# Count the rows number or check how many data have indide of table
+# Count the row number or check how many data have inside the table
     select count(*) FROM bank_details
-# Show all data inside of table
+# Show all data inside of a table
     SELECT * FROM bank_details
-# Filter the table with age, loan and job  column
+# Filter the table with age, loan, and job  column
     SELECT age , loan , job from bank_details
-# Default is a keywork of SQL if you need to kept it as a column name then need to use `` this symbole.
+# Default is a keywork of SQL if you need to keep it as a column name then need to use `` this symbol.
 Otherwise can't work
     select `default` from bank_details
 # Filter the only 8 rows from this table
     select * from bank_details limit 8